What is rabies?

 Can rabies be treated?

 There is a vaccine against rabies, licensed for use in Ireland, that is very effective at preventing the disease.
 The vaccine works by stimulating the body's defences to produce antibodies that will neutralise the rabies virus.
 When someone is strongly suspected of having been bitten by a rabid animal, specific antibody (called immunoglobulin or Ig) is also given at the same time as the vaccine, regardless of whether the person has been immunised in the past.
-This gives a booster dose of antibody that provides a very high dose of antibodies to combat the rabies vaccine.
+This gives a booster dose of antibody that provides a very high dose of antibodies to combat the rabies virus.
 The earlier the vaccine and immunoglobulin are given, the better are the chances of survival.
 If given within hours of a bite recovery is generally 100%.
 Once symptoms of encephalitis appear (confusion, paralysis, coma), the disease is almost invariably fatal.

 Where is rabies found?